Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-8-Elb-Asg/hands-on-87-asg-scaling-policy/hands-on-87.md

 ### Description

-This template extends hands-on-85 which configures an Auto Scaling Group that manages the number of EC2 instances in the target group of an Application Load Balancer.
+This template extends `hands-on-85` which configures an Auto Scaling Group that manages the number of EC2 instances in the target group of an Application Load Balancer.
-Here we have added a Dynamoic Scaling Policy that uses CPU Utilization as a metric to scale in or out as needed.
+Here we have added a Dynamic Scaling Policy that uses `CPUUtilization` as a metric to scale in or out as needed.

 ### Operation